kotarot/kotaroterada.jp/README.md

 # CV Generator

-CV (curriculum vitae) generation and its deployment to GCP (Google App Engine).
+CV (curriculum vitae) and biography website generation and its deployment to GCP (Google App Engine).

 ## Requirements